 The plan moving forward from here is larger scale studies with athletes, to also incorporate randomization.
 When you randomize a study, the study participants are unaware of whether they are receiving treatment or non-treatment.

-For more information on how to add halotherapy to your wellness or spa business, CLICK HERE.
+For more information on how to add halotherapy to your wellness, fitness, spa business or CrossFit Box, CLICK HERE.
+Or call 833-200-4209.